 I want to be credible.
 I want to share the knowledge God has bestowed upon me.
 No matter how small the idea may be, no matter how simple it may be, who knows it might be relevant and helpful to others.
 Right?

 ABOUT THE WRITER

-Her previous work experience include teaching 1st, 2nd, and 5th Graders in a prestigious university in the Philippines with Mathematics as subject area.
-She is also a trainer for Mathematics quiz bees and was a Math club moderator/adviser.
+Her previous work experience includes teaching Grade 4 English and a self-contained Grade 1 class in a public elementary school.
+She also taught 1st, 2nd, and 5th Graders in a prestigious university in the Philippines with Mathematics as a subject area.
+She was also a trainer for Mathematics quiz bees and a Math club moderator/adviser.
 After working hours, she tutors and provide remediation to “less-skilled” learners and emergent readers.

 Aside from teaching, she also worked as a content and article writer, proofreader and layout artist online through the website Upwork.
 She is also very active in organizations such as the Junior Chamber International-Philippines to which she became Vice President for Community on her local chapter in 2013 and the Google Educators Group in Cagayan de Oro as the community manager.
 Her hobbies include reading, writing, layouting, editing, and video editing.
 She writes on her website: https://thepublicschoolteacher.com